-- i.
-Select Enter the step number to edit the above parameters or press Enter to save changes and exit. - j.
+- h.
+Select Enter the step number to edit the above parameters or press Enter to save changes and exit. - i.
 Reboot the Edge Gateway.

-Note
+f Note:

-When you change the admin password from Edge Gateway, it overrides the configuration of Connect Director after the Edge Gateway restarts.
+When you change the admin password from Edge Gateway, it overrides the configuration of Connect Director till the Edge Gateway restarts.
 Therefore, do not change the password from Edge Gateway.
 Instead, you can change the admin password for all Mitel appliances from Connect Director by navigating to Administration > System > Additional Parameters.

-If you want to change the Hostname, eth0 address, default gateway, DNS, and domain name, execute the following commands:
+If you want to change the Hostname, eth0 address, default gateway, DNS, and domain name, and passwords for admin and monitor accounts, execute the following commands: